TeslaEleven/ComicServer/README.md

 # ComicServer
-A free site that gives you the opportunity to see newspaper as you've never seen them before.
+A free site that gives you the opportunity to see newspaper comics as you've never seen them before.